playframework/playframework/documentation/manual/working/scalaGuide/main/forms/ScalaCsrf.md

 ### Using an implicit request

-All CSRF functionality assumes that a `RequestHeader` or a `Request` is available in implicit scope, and will not compile without one available.
+All CSRF functionality assumes that a implicit [`RequestHeader`](api/scala/play/api/mvc/RequestHeader.html) (or a [`Request`](api/scala/play/api/mvc/Request.html), which extends  [`RequestHeader`](api/scala/play/api/mvc/RequestHeader.html)) is available in implicit scope, and will not compile without one available.
+Examples will be shown below.

 #### Defining an implicit Request in Actions